littlejohntj/blink-stream/README.md

 To set up a new distribution of the app and host it, you'll need your own streamlabs client id and secret.
 To get this you need to make an app on streamlabs and get your keys.
 You can follow the documentation found [here](https://dev.streamlabs.com/docs/getting-started).

-### Doc Ideas
-- How to set this up for yourself
-- Code info
-- Config stuff like env

 ### Setting Up Helius

 1. Run the script with the command `npm run pubkey` to generate a new pubkey to use for Helius Webhooks